Dhanaulti: My Weekend Haven.

 Note for all: Don’t expect too much in the sense of food throughout the way.

-Away from the chaos of vehicle we were visualizing pine trees laden with snow and path totally white.
+Away from the chaos of vehicles, we were visualizing pine trees laden with snow and path totally white.
 I was awestruck by the vision.
 We sat on a local park bench with hot Bhutta and enjoyed the snowfall.
 We were checked in by 2 PM and after resting for the night we were all set to enjoy the next day.

 Sights to see: